What is the circular economy?

 To keep these costs down, at Evolve Surplus, we design circular business models and solutions for equipment and infrastructure that integrate sustainability and commercial outcomes.

-Realising ircular economy projects requires a different way of working, a different way of collaborating and an entirely new business model.
+Realising circular economy projects requires a different way of working, a different way of collaborating and an entirely new business model.

 Adopting a new way of doing things can be daunting.
 That’s where we come in – we can provide options for your organisation, identify value, reduce risk and complexity, provide guidance avoid common pitfalls and discover new ways to reduce waste and generate more value from your operations.